Siege of Malta (World War II): Siege lifted

-By August 1942, 163 Spitfires were on hand to defend Malta; 120 were serviceable.
+By August 1942, 163 Spitfires were on hand to defend Malta of which 120 were serviceable.
 On 11 and 17 August and 24 October 1942, under the respective actions, Operation Bellows, Operation Baritone and Operation Train, HMS Furious brought another 85 Spitfires to Malta.
 Often, the Spitfires were asked to undertake flights of five and a half hours; this was achieved using 170-gallon ferry tanks.
 The ferry tanks, combined with a 29-gallon tank in the rear fuselage, brought the total tank capacity up to 284 gallons.

-Despite the success of Allied convoys in getting through, the month was as bad as any other, combining bombing with food shortages.
+As a result of the success of Allied convoys in getting through, Malta's forces were consistently interdicting Axis convoys, despite Malta still being bombed and facing food shortages.
 In response to the threat Malta was now posing to Axis supply lines, the Luftwaffe renewed its attacks on Malta in October 1942.
-Recognising the critical battle was approaching in North Africa (Second Battle of El Alamein), Kesselring organised Fliegerkorps II in Sicily to neutralise the threat once and for all.
+Recognising the critical battle was approaching in North Africa (the Second Battle of El Alamein), Kesselring organised Fliegerkorps II in Sicily to neutralise the threat once and for all.
 On 11 October, the defenders were mass equipped with Spitfire Mk VB/Cs.
 Over 17 days, the Luftwaffe suffered 34 Ju 88s and 12 Bf 109s destroyed and 18 damaged.
-RAF losses amounted to 23 Spitfires shot down and 20 crash-landed.
-The British lost 12 pilots killed.
-On 16 October, it was clear to Kesselring that the defenders were too strong.
-He called off the offensive.
+RAF losses amounted to 23 Spitfires shot down and 20 crash-landed, with 12 pilots killed.
+On 16 October, it was clear to Kesselring that the defenders were too strong, so he called off the offensive.
 The situation in North Africa required German air support, so the October offensive marked the last major effort by the Luftwaffe against Malta.

-Aftermath

 The losses left the Axis air forces in a depleted state.
 They could not offer the air support needed at the frontline.
 The situation on the island was still stringent going into November, but Park's victory in the air battle was soon followed by news of a major success at the front.
 At El Alamein in North Africa the British had broken through on land, and by 5 November were advancing rapidly westward.
 News soon reached Malta of Operation Torch, the Allied landing in Vichy French Morocco and French Algeria on 8 November.
 Some 11 days later, news of the Soviet counterattack during the Battle of Stalingrad increased morale even more.

 The extent to which the success in North Africa benefited Malta was apparent when a convoy (Operation Stoneage) reached Malta from Alexandria on 20 November virtually unscathed.
 This convoy is seen as the end of the two-year siege of Malta.
 On 6 December, another supply convoy under the codename Operation Portcullis reached Malta without suffering any losses.
 After that, ships sailed to Malta without joining convoys.
 The capture of North African airfields and the bonus of having air protection all the way to the island enabled the ships to deliver 35,000 tons.
 In early December, another 55,000 tons arrived.
 The last air raid over Malta occurred on 20 July 1943.
 It was the 3,340th alert since 11 June 1940.